aspose-words/Aspose.Words-Documentation/net/developer-guide/knowledge-base/migrating-from-earlier-versions-of-aspose-words/public-api-changes-in-aspose-words-16-x-x/public-api-changes-in-aspose-words-16-1-0/_index.md

 }
 {{< /highlight >}}

-Following code example shows how to extract full hierarchy of regions available in the document.
+Following code example demonstrates how to extract full hierarchy of regions available in the document.

 **C#**